Designing Replacement Windows: What Makes a Window Energy Efficient

 Window Panes: One, Two or Three?

-Window panes are one of the most essential components of an energy-efficient window.
-We recommend choosing at least double-pane windows, as single-pane windows are especially inefficient.
-They’re also susceptible to seeping air and impacting your residence’s comfort.
+Window panes are one of the most essential pieces of an energy-efficient window.
+We recommend choosing at least double-pane windows, because single-pane windows are especially inefficient.
+They’re also subject to seeping air and impacting your residence’s comfort.

-If your budget allows it, installing ENERGY STAR® windows will help decrease utility bills and save you more money over the long run.
-That’s because they work hard to keep your residence’s temperature in balance, despite the weather outside.
+If your budget allows it, switching to ENERGY STAR® windows will help decrease heating and cooling bills and save you more money over the long run.
+That’s because they work hard to keep your house’s temperature in balance, despite the weather outside.

-On average, ENERGY STAR says normal houses that get these windows can save*:
+On average, ENERGY STAR says regular houses that install these windows can save*:

 - $101–$583 annually when replacing single-pane windows.